bitcraze/bitcraze-website/src/support/getting-help.md

 {% endsi_step %}

 {% si_step I have more questions %}
-Have a look at our {% id_link support-frequently-asked-questions %}
+Have a look at our {% id_link support-frequently-asked-questions %}.
-or [Wiki](//wiki.bitcraze.io).
 If you're still not finding what you need post a new topic in the [Forum](//forum.bitcraze.io)
 {% endsi_step %}